EchterTimo/Keepsake-TempVoice/README.md

 temp voice bot for the [Jump Space](https://store.steampowered.com/app/1757300) Discord. ([discord.gg/jumpspace](https://discord.gg/jumpspace))

+> [!IMPORTANT]
+> This Bot is meant to be run on one server (guild) only.
+If you want to run it on multiple servers, you need to run multiple instances of the bot.

+## Support this project

-> If you like this project, consider giving it a star ⭐ on GitHub!
+If you find this project helpful, please consider starring ⭐ the repository on GitHub.

 ## Features